mdeschermeier/Shiphero/README.md

 **Parameters:** $sku *string*, $prod *array*, $type *string - default "simple"*

 Given a sku and an array containing product information, this method will create a product.
 There are two types of products: `simple` and `configurable`.
 Configurable is generally used for creating products with variants.
 This method uses the `$type` parameter to distinguish between the two.
-Defaults to Simple.
+Defaults to `simple`.
 ```PHP
 $sku = 'abc-123';
 $product =  array('title'=>'Sample Item Name', 'available_inventory'=>500, 'value'=>5.00, 'price'=>5000.00,